-Cash held by the Group as at 31 March 2023 amounted to approximately HK\$134,256,000 (2022: HK\$120,634,000).
-The Group's outstanding capital commitments for property redevelopment projects, which were contracted but not provided for, were HK\$13,050,000.
+Cash held by the Group as at 31 March 2025 amounted to approximately HK\$132,365,000 (2024: HK\$140,604,000).
+The Group's outstanding capital commitments for property redevelopment projects, which were contracted but not provided for, were HK\$12,050,000.
 The capital expenditures for redevelopment projects are expected to be partly funded by internal resources and partly funded by construction loans.
-The management of the Group continues to operate under a prudent financial policy and will implement all necessary measures to ensure that the Group maintains adequate cash and appropriate credit facilities to meet its future operating, project development expenditure and loan repayment obligations.
-The Group will arrange new credit facilities for the Group's property development, when necessary.
+The management of the Group continues to operate under a prudent financial policy and will implement all necessary measures to ensure that the Group maintains adequate cash and appropriate credit facilities to meet its future operating and project development expenditure.
+The Group will continue to closely monitor the market changes especially in interest rate trends, policies implemented by the Hong Kong Monetary Authority and the Hong Kong Government, and the banker's lending attitude towards the real estate business.
+The Group will arrange new credit facilities for the Group's property development when the Group considers it in the best of the shareholders as a whole.
 In the long run, the Group will continue to adopt an optimal financial structure for the best interests of its shareholders in light of changes in economic conditions.

-The Group did not use any financial instruments for hedging purposes during the years ended 31 March 2023 and 2022.
+The Group did not have any financial instruments for hedging purposes during the years ended 31 March 2025 and 2024.